Georgios Saitiotis: Olympiacos Volos

-Niki Volou
+Niki Volos

 In the 2005–2006 season he played on loan for Niki Volos.

 PAS Giannina

 In summer 2006, Saitiotis signed a contract with PAS Giannina in the second division.
 He made 31 appearances and scored 18 goals in his first year.
 PAS reached in the semi-finals of the Greek Cup.
 He made 6 appearances and scored 4 goals.
 He scored twice against Egaleo.
 His free kick against Iraklis allowed PAS to draw 1–1 in Thessaloniki.
 Also he scored against Iraklis at home, in Zosimades Stadium.

 The following season, 2007–08 he made 31 appearances and scored 12 goals.
 In the season 2008–2009 he made 33 appearances and scored 20 goals contributing to the promotion of PAS Giannina in Super League Greece.
 In the season 2009–10 he made 25 appearances and scored 6 goals.
 He reached 56 goals, becoming the fourth-best scorer in club history, behind Edouardos Kontogeorgakis, Oscar Alvarez and Alfredo Glasman, who made history at Ajax of Epirus.